C++ Programming Language Table of content:

 Code explanation:

-3. The nested for loops then iterate over the vector and prints its elements using the at() function to access individual elements.
+- The nested for loops then iterate over the vector and print its elements using the at() function to access individual elements.

 The pop_back() function in C++ is used to pop or remove elements from a vector.
 The value is removed from the end of the vector.
 In the case of 2D vectors, the pop_back() function removes the last row of the 2D vector, thus decreasing the number of rows by 1.

-Given below is an example to help you better understand how the pop_back() function works.
+The example below helps you better understand how the pop_back() function works.

 Code Example: